-If you like long walks, tricky hikes, and beautiful secluded beaches then this is for you.
+Do you like long walks, tricky hikes, and beautiful secluded beaches?
+Then this is for you.

 The scenery along the coast is amazing.
 Start off your journey from La Ponche.
-You should set aside a 1/2 day to a full day as you may want to walk at a leisurely pace and also relax on the beach, but it really depends on how far you’d like to go.
+You should set aside a 1/2 day to a full day to walk at a leisurely pace and relax on the beach, but it really depends on how far you want to go.